 To fit $\mathbf{W}$ to choice data, we used full-batch L-BFGS \cite{liu_limited_1989} to minimize the negative log-likelihood of the probabilistic predictions plus a regularization term:

 where $a_i$, $b_i$, and $c_i$ index the images presented in the i-th trial, $r_i$ the corresponding human odd-one-out choice.

-\paragraph{Regularization.} We noticed that the Frobenius-norm-based regularization of $\mathbf{W}$ employed by \citet{muttenthaler_human_2022} can degrade performance below zero-shot levels under large penalties.
-We therefore replaced the regularization term with one that shrinks $\mathbf{W}$ toward a scalar matrix:
+\paragraph{Regularization.} The Frobenius-norm-based regularization of $\mathbf{W}$, as used in \cite{muttenthaler_human_2022}, can degrade performance below zero-shot levels when strong penalties are applied.
+We replaced the regularization term with one that shrinks $\mathbf{W}$ toward a scalar matrix (see also \cite{muttenthaler_aligning_2025}).

 An analytic derivation is provided in Appendix~\ref{appendix:regularization}, and an empirical comparison to Frobenius-norm regularization is shown in Figure~\ref{fig:suppfig:Reg_violin}.

 \paragraph{Calibration.} While probabilistic models are often calibrated to minimize their negative log probability on held-out data \cite{guo2017_calibration_2017}, here we adjust the temperature parameter to ensure that the variability of simulated responses matches that of human judgments.
 When different participants judge the same randomly sampled triplet, their responses agree only about two-thirds of the time \cite{hebart_revealing_2020}.
 To reproduce this variability in simulation, we used responses from the THINGS odd-one-out noise ceiling experiment, in which 30 participants judged the same 1,000 triplets.
 We estimated the noise ceiling using a leave‑one‑subject‑out procedure: for each triplet, we removed one participant’s response, took the majority vote of the remaining 29, and recorded whether the held‑out answer matched that vote.
 We then repeated this step for all participants and averaged the match rates across all triplets (see Appendix~\ref{noiseceiling} for mathematical formulation).
 For each fitted model, we tuned the temperature parameter \(T\) so that, when sampling responses to these 1,000 triplets according to the model's probabilistic predictions, the resulting prediction accuracy matched the human leave-one-subject-out noise ceiling estimate (67.8\%).
 This estimate was computed by predicting each experimental trial using the most common response among the other participants who viewed the same triplet.
 See Appendix~\ref{appendix:calibration} for implementation details.
 Note that, unlike standard calibration---which increases predictive entropy in less accurate models---this procedure matches each model's response variability to the level observed in human judgments, independently of its predictive accuracy.